stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 JMP ($1234)
 ```

-The CPU reads the value of the byte at address `$1234` and the value of the byte after it, combining them to create a two-byte address.
+The CPU reads the value of the byte at address `$1234` and the value of the byte after it.
+It combines them to create a two-byte address.
 If the value of the byte at address `$1234` is `$78` and the value of the byte at address `$1235` is `$56` then the resulting address is `$5678`.
-This is the address that the JMP instruction uses to update the Program Counter with, and so program execution jumps to that address.
+This is the address that the CPU updates the Program Counter to.
+Program execution now jumps to that address.

 The final addressing mode is the **Relative** addressing mode.
-This is an addressing mode that is used exclusively by the branch operations (discussed later in this post).
-This mode takes the form `<mnemonic> <some_signed_byte_value>`, where `some_signed_byte_value` is a single byte that is interpreted by the CPU as a two's complement signed value.
-The magnitude of this value indicates how much to adjust the Program Counter by, and its sign indicates whether that adjustment is forward (a positive value) or backward (a negative value).
+This is an addressing mode that is used exclusively by the branch operations.
+(I cover those operations later in this post.)
+This mode takes the form `<mnemonic> <some_signed_byte_value>`.
+The `some_signed_byte_value` is a single byte that is interpreted by the CPU as a two's complement signed value.
+The magnitude of this value indicates how much the CPU should adjust the Program Counter by.
+Its sign indicates whether that adjustment should be forward (a positive value) or backward (a negative value).
 Program execution then continues from the adjusted address.

 ```asm6502
 BMI $7F ; Jump forward 127 bytes if the branch condition is true.